The triad of the athlete is a phenomenon that happens in women athletes and affects the diet, menstruation and bone system.

-Compared to 1% of the general female population that suffers from anorexia or bulimia, 62% of women professional athletes experience one or the other eating disorder, according to a study published in "Sport Medicine" by Rosen and Cols and Sundot-Borgen (2006) .
+Compared to 1% of the general female population suffering from anorexia or bulimia, 62% of female professional athletes experience one or another eating disorder, according to a study published in "Sport Medicine" by Rosen and Cols and Sundot-Borgen (2006) .

 The training intense, low fat percentage and poor diet they make the appearance of irregularities in the menstrual cycle more likely.

 From eating disorders looking for the reduction of body fat percentage, a amenorrhea (absence of menstruation), with the consequent reduction of estrogen and progesterone, which in turn supposes loss of mass that is y increased risk of osteoporosis early.

 Amenorrhea is multifactorial, there is no fatty percentage below which alterations are triggered, nor a volume or intensity of training to be taken into account.
 In general, Food and physical and emotional stress combine to cause alterations in the menstrual cycle.

 Sports activity does not compensate for this bone loss.
 Low hormone levels imply an increased risk of fracture injury, because of the loss of bone mass, and these injuries take longer to recover.

 There is a loss in the elasticity of the ligaments, further opening the possibilities of injury.
 And as amenorrhea is usually associated with bad nutrition, the body does not have enough energy to do quality workouts.
 It is the whiting that bites its tail and can end in a serious overtraining.
 Once the menstruation is restored, the performance improves.

 I tell you a couple of personal experiences: